 Forced labor remains tragically common in today's world.
-The latest global estimate from the ILO indicates that on any given day in 2016, there were nearly 25 million women, children, and men trafficked, held in debt bondage, or working in slavery-like conditions.
+The latest global estimate from the ILO indicates that on any given day in 2021, there were nearly 27.6 million women, children, and men trafficked, held in debt bondage, or working in slavery-like conditions.
 Forced labor can be imposed to adults and children, by state authorities, by private enterprises, or by individuals.
 It is observed in all types of economic activity, such as domestic work, construction, agriculture, manufacturing, sexual exploitation, forced begging, etc. and in every country.
 Ninety percent are exploited in the private economy, and almost half of all victims have migrated internally or across borders.

-In terms of the prevalence of forced labor, there were 3.4 persons in forced labor for every thousand people in the world in 2016.
+In terms of the prevalence of forced labor, there were 3.5 persons in forced labor for every thousand people in the world in 2021.
 Women and girls accounted for nearly two of every three persons in forced labor.
-Children in forced labor numbered nearly 4.3 million, or 17 percent of the total.
-Children in forced labor include those whose parents themselves are in forced labor, in which case the children work with their parents or at least for the same employer, as well as those who are in forced labor on their own as a result of trafficking, deceptive recruitment, or coercive means used by their direct employer.4
+Children in forced labor numbered nearly 3.3 million.
+Children in forced labor include those whose parents themselves are in forced labor, in which case the children work with their parents or at least for the same employer, as well as those who are in forced labor on their own as a result of trafficking, deceptive recruitment, or coercive means used by their direct employer.